AD FS Requirements

 This section describes the requirements and restrictions for AD FS farms that use respectively the Windows Internal Database (WID) or SQL Server as the database:

-The artifact resolution profile of SAML 2.0 is not supported in a WID farm.
+The artifact resolution profile of SAML 2.0 isn't supported in a WID farm.

-Token replay detection is not supported a WID farm.
-(This functionality is only used only in scenarios where AD FS is acting as the federation provider and consuming security tokens from external claims providers.)
+Token replay detection isn't supported in a WID farm.
+This functionality is only used in scenarios where AD FS is acting as the federation provider and consuming security tokens from external claims providers.